-A schematic of the sampling train used in this method is shown in Figure 5.2-1.
-The procedure for the preparation of the sample collection train (consisting of probe liner, impinger train, and filter holder with filter) is given in Section 3.2.1.
+A schematic of the sampling train used in this method is shown in Figure 5.3-2.
+The procedure for the preparation of the sample collection train is given in Method 5.1, Section 3.2.1.
+The sampling train consists of the following components: